ianarawjo/ChainForge/README.md

 # ⛓️🛠️ ChainForge
-**An open-source, extensible visual programming environment for developing prompt-analysis chains for LLMs.**
+**An open-source, extensible visual programming environment for forging prompt chains for LLMs.**

-ChainForge is a data flow programming environment for visualizing and developing "prompt chains" for LLMs.
-It integrates with Python code as its backend, such as LangChain, for calling LLMs and performing analysis on responses.

-Our goal is to provide a basic, open-source visual programming architecture around prompt chaining that developers can build upon for their specific use cases.
-As such, we focus on extensibility and simplicity.
+ChainForge is a data flow programming environment for testing and evaluating "prompt chains" for LLMs.
+Our goal is to provide a basic, open-source visual programming tool that developers can use to battle-test prompts against LLM responses.

 ChainForge is built on [ReactFlow](https://reactflow.dev) and is in active development.